 - Atlantis Spa

 - 24-hour medical centre

 Please note: Dining is allocated to one of the main restaurants

 Following the ship’s refurbishment, there are now five restaurants on board, serving a variety of sumptuous cuisine in very different settings.

-The extensively refurbished Glentanar is Black Watch’s main restaurant, serving up to 340 guests.
+On board the Black Watch ship, guests have the choice to dine at a number of restaurants, the main restaurant, the Glentanar, has been extensively refurbished and serves up to 340 guests.
 The new layout and furnishings are overlooked by a striking new glass sculpture.
 Here guests enjoy breakfast, lunch and five-course á la carte dinners.

 A typical menu

 - Fresh bread baked daily in the on-board bakery

 - Sun-ripened avocado fan with sweet grilled red peppers